Vetrify/vetrify-web-components/README.md

 ## Using Components

-There two strategies for using Vetrify web components.
+Strategies for using Vetrify web components.

 The first step is to [publish to NPM](https://docs.npmjs.com/getting-started/publishing-npm-packages).